pb2323/Data-Mining-Assignments/README.md

+# Data Mining Assignment

-All the assignments have readme in their respective folders.
+All the assignment folder have their respective readme